-Unit summary This unit is ai This unit is aimed at those working in a wide range of settings.
-It provides the learner with the knowledge and sl knowledge and skills required to understand the nature of working relationships, work in ways that are agreed with the employer and work in partnership with others.
-Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet Level 3 3 credits 22 GLH achieved
+Unit summary This unit is aimed at those working in a wide range of settings.
+It provides the learner with the knowledge and ski lls required to underst agreed with the emp loyer and work in par rtnership with others. - Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Achieved/not yet Level 3 3 credits 22 GLH 22 GLH achieved

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Understand agreed 1.1 Summarise the current legislation, national guidelines, policies, ways of working protocols and good practice guidelines that inform own role 1.2 Explain: what is meant by the term 'delegated healthcare task' who might delegate a healthcare task and why 1.3 Explain own role in quality assurance processes and promoting positive experiences for individuals accessing healthcare 1.4 Describe escalation and reporting processes when delegated healthcare tasks are outside limits of own knowledge and skills 2.
-Understand working 2.1 Explain how a working relationship is different from a personal relationships in relationship healthcare settings 2.2 Describe different working relationships in healthcare settings 2.3 Explain the different skills and approaches used when: partnership working resolving conflicts in relationships and partnerships 2.4 Explain how and when to access support and advice about: partnership working resolving conflicts in relationships and partnerships 3.
-Be able to follow agreed 3.1 Explain why it is important to adhere to the agreed scope of the job ways of working role, responsibility and training , , , , , , , , , , , , , , , , , , , , 3.2 Access full and up-to-date details of agreed ways of working 3.3 Implement agreed ways of working within limits of own knowledge and skills, and escalating and reporting to others when needed 4.
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Understand agreed ways of working Summarise the current legislation, national guidelines, policies, protocols and good practice guidelines that inform own role 1.2 Explain: what is meant by the term 'delegated healthcare task' who might delegate a healthcare task and why 1.3 Explain own role in quality assurance processes and promoting positive experiences for individuals accessing healthcare Describe escalation and reporting processes when delegated healthcare tasks are outside limits of own knowledge and skills Understand working relationships in 2.1 Explain how a working relationship is different from a personal relationship healthcare settings 2.2 Describe different working relationships in healthcare settings 2.3 Explain the different skills and approaches used when: partnership working resolving conflicts in relationships and partnerships 2.4 Explain how and when to access support and advice about: partnership working resolving conflicts in relationships and partnerships Be able to follow agreed ways of working 3.1 Explain why it is important to adhere to the agreed scope of the job role, responsibility and training 3.2 Access full and up-to-date details of agreed ways of working 3.3 Implement agreed ways of working within limits of own knowledge and skills, and escalating and reporting to others when needed 4.
 Be able to work in 4.1 Explain why it is important to work in partnership with others partnership with others 4.2 Demonstrate ways of working that can help improve partnership working 5.
-Understand leadership 5.1 Identify leadership styles and management in 5.2 Identify management styles relation to own role 5.3 Describe the relationship and differences between leadership and management 5.4 Describe how supervision and mentoring can be used to complement own leadership style
+Understand leadership and management in relation to own role 5.1 Identify leadership styles 5.2 identify management styles 5.3 Describe the relationship and differences between leadership and management 5.4 Describe how supervision and mentoring can be used to complement own leadership style

-Range

 1. Understand agreed ways of working

 1.2 Delegated healthcare task: